Hidden Gem Golf Courses in Eastern Wales

 The Welsh name for Knighton translates to ’town on the dyke’.
 It was built on Offa’s Dyke, a defensive ditch and dyke stretching from Prestatyn on the North Wales coast to Sedbury at the Severn estuary near Chepstow.

-Vale of Llangollen is known as the venue in July each year for its International Eisteddfod.
+Vale of Llangollen is the venue that hosts its International Eisteddfod in July each year.
 Singing groups and dancers come from many countries to share their national folk traditions in one of the world’s great art festivals.
 The beautiful valley has many attractions.